VaishsCode/frontend-mentor-challenges/recipe-page-main/README.md

 ## Acknowledgments

-I want to thank the Frontend Mentor community for providing valuable resources that helped me refine my skills and understand best practices in web development.
+I sincerely appreciate Frontend Mentor for offering this challenge.
+It has been an excellent platform for honing my skills and gaining practical experience in web development.